 7. Door Sags

-If you see any of the previous garage door problems in your home, you can troubleshoot the situation to determine what precisely might be wrong and whether you need to call for professional repair.
+If you see any of the previous garage door issues in your home, you can troubleshoot the situation to determine what precisely might be wrong and whether you need to call for professional help.

 1. Why Does My Garage Door Slam Shut?